truenas/documentation/content/SCALE/SCALETutorials/Shares/MixedModeShares.md

 ## About Multiprotocol Shares

 A multiprotocol or mixed-mode NFS and SMB share supports both NFS and SMB protocols for sharing data.
-Multiprotocol shares allow clients running different operating systems to access the same data.
+Multiprotocol shares allow clients to use either protocol to access the same data.
-This can be particularly useful in environments with a mix of Unix-like systems (which prefer NFS) and Windows systems (which prefer SMB).
+This can be useful in environments with a mix of Windows systems and Unix-like systems, especially if some clients lack an SMB client.

+{{< hint type=tip >}}
+Carefully consider your environment and access requirements before configuring a multiprotocol share.
+For many applications, a single protocol SMB share provides better user experience and ease of administration.
+Linux clients can access SMB shares using [`mount.cifs`](https://linux.die.net/man/8/mount.cifs).
+{{< /hint >}}

 It is important to properly configure permissions and access controls to ensure security and data integrity when using mixed-mode sharing.
 To maximize security on the NFS side of the multiprotocol share, we recommend using NFSv4 and [Active Directory](#joining-active-directory) for Kerberos authentication.